-Becca is equally at home on an intimate stage or in front of festival crowds, and has opened for major country artists such as Big & Rich, Gretchen Wilson, Travis Tritt, Trooper, Wynonna, Dwight Yoakam and many more, having performed at the Merritt Mountain Music Festival and the Rockin’ River Music Fest.
-Her self-released debut single “It Ain’t Even Raining” worked its’ way up the Canadian charts, and the accompanying video aired for 6 weeks on TNN’s Top Ten as ‘Rising Star’ – no small feat for a new independent artist.
-In 2016, Becca released “Fool My Heart” and “Mountain Child”, and is currently prepping to head back into the studio to record her sophomore project under the production guidance of Tom and Carly McKillip – both recipients of CCMA Producer of the Year awards and nominations.
+Equally at home on the intimate stage or in front of festival crowds, Becca has opened for major country artists such as Big & Rich, Gretchen Wilson, Travis Tritt, Trooper, Wynonna, Dwight Yoakam, The Band Perry and many more; performing in front of sell-out audiences at the Merritt Mountain Music Festival and Rockin’ River Music Fest.
+Her self-released debut single “It Ain’t Even Raining” worked its way up the Canadian charts, and the accompanying video aired for 6 weeks on TNN’s Top Ten as ‘Rising Star’ – no small feat for a new indie artist.

-Becca is enjoying some recognition of her own, having just garnered ACMA nominations for “Song of the Year”, “Video of the Year” and “Female Vocalist”.
-Fall 2016 will also see Becca appearing on a series titled “Payday” – airing on Viceland Canada on November 11 – offering a look at Canadians and Americans as they earn and spend their money, struggling to make ends meet and bring their dreams to life.
-The cameras followed Becca for two weeks while bartending, playing shows, writing songs and working production on Three Days Grace concerts.
+After releasing singles “Fool My Heart” and “Mountain Child”, Becca was recognized with 2016 ACMA nominations for ‘Song of the Year’, ‘Video of the Year’ and ‘Female Vocalist’; and appeared on a Viceland Canada series titled ‘Payday’, offering a look at up-and-coming Canadian and American artists as they struggled to make ends meet and brought their dreams to life.
+The cameras followed Becca for two weeks while doing just that: bartending, playing shows, writing songs and working production on Three Days Grace concerts.